wgmo/graphtik/docs/source/arch.rst

         A `needs` only `modifier` for a `inputs` that do not hinder `operation` execution (`prune`) if absent from `solution`.

-        In the underlying function it corresponds to either:
+        In the underlying function it may correspond to either:

         - non-compulsory function arguments (with defaults), annotated with :func:`.optional`, or